yarnpkg/berry/README.md

 ## Documentation

-The documentation is being reworked to contain updated content and a refreshed design, and the most up-to-date version can be found on the repository GitHub pages: [yarnpkg.com](https://yarnpkg.com/)
+The documentation can be found at [yarnpkg.com](https://yarnpkg.com/)

 ## Current status